eutiagovski/nexus-dmx-controller/README.md

-# NEXUS DMX ARNET CONTROLLER
+# NEXUS DMX ARTNET CONTROLLER

+This project is a way to use artnet dmx protocol with nodejs and react interface.